CokkocZateki/eve-auth-1/CONTRIBUTING.md

 * Beginner issues - issues which should only require a few lines of code, and a test or two.
 * Help wanted issues - issues which should be a bit more involved than beginner issues.

-# How to report a bug
+# How to report a bug/issue

 If you find a security vulnerability, do NOT open an issue.
 Email [contact@anthonygrimes.co.uk](mailto:contact@anthonygrimes.co.uk) instead.
 All security vulnerabilities will be promptly addressed.